Exploring the Depths with Sound and Magnetism: A Brief Overview of Electromagnetic Acoustic Imaging (EMAI)

 Non-Destructive Testing

-In the realm of NDT, EMAI has proven to be a vital asset for the evaluation of the structural reliability of materials and components.
+In the area of NDT, EMAI has proven to be a vital asset for the evaluation of the structural reliability of materials and components.
 It is beneficial in detecting flaws in complex structures, such as composite materials used in aerospace and automotive industries.
 EMAI can reveal defects such as cracks, voids, and inclusions without disassembling or destroying the part being inspected.
 This capability is crucial for preventive maintenance and in guaranteeing the safety and reliability of critical structures.

 Medical Imaging